openstack/keystone/docs/source/setup.rst

     >>> print keystone.version.version()
     2012.1-dev

-If you can import keystone successfully, you should be ready to move on to :doc:`testing` and :doc:`developing`
+If you can import keystone successfully, you should be ready to move on to :doc:`developing`

 Troubleshooting
 ===============